 2Department of Midwifery, Tabriz University of Medical Sciences, Tabriz, Iran

-3Social Determinans of Health Research Center, Tabriz University of Medical Sciences, Iran
+3Social Determinants of Health Research Center, Tabriz University of Medical Sciences, Iran

-4Department of Gyn & Obs, Fculty of Medicine Ardabil Branch, Islamic Azad University, Ardabil, Iran
+4Department of Gynecology and Obstetrics, Faculty of Medicine Ardabil Branch, Islamic Azad University, Ardabil, Iran

-Objective: Shortened duration of labor without creating major complications is ideal for mother and infant.
-Prolonged labor is accompanied by maternal and fetal consequences.
-Considering its importance, the purpose of this study was to compare the effects of acupressure at the Hugo point (LI4) and Hyoscine on duration of labor stages and fetal-neonatal outcomes in nulliparous women.
+Objectives: The shortened duration of labor without creating major complications is considered ideal for the mother and infant while prolonged labor is accompanied by maternal and fetal consequences.
+Considering its importance, the purpose of this study was to compare the effects of acupressure at the Hugo point and hyoscine on the duration of labor stages and fetal-neonatal outcomes in nulliparous women.

-Materials and Methods: This controlled randomized clinical trial was carried out in 2017 on 162 nulliparous women who referred to Ardabil Sabalan Hospital.
-Participants were divided into three groupsof Hugo acupressure, hyoscineand control group by means of randomized blocks.
-There were 54 nulliparous women in each group.
-In the Hugo group, the pressure exerted on the Hugo point at 5 cm dilatation and in the hyoscinegroup, the hyoscinewas injected intramuscularly at 5 cm dilatation.
-Data were analyzed using one-way ANOVA, Kruskal-Wallis, Fisher’s exact and chi-square tests.
+Methods: This controlled randomized clinical trial was conducted on 162 nulliparous women who referred to Ardabil Sabalan Hospital in 2017.
+Participants were divided into Hugo acupressure, hyoscine, and control groups by means of randomized blocks, each containing 54 nulliparous women.
+In the Hugo group, the pressure exerted on the Hugo point at 5 cm dilatation and in the hyoscine group, the hyoscine was injected intramuscularly at 5 cm dilatation.
+Data were analyzed using one-way ANOVA, Kruskal-Wallis, Fisher exact, and chi-square tests.

-Conclusion: The implementation of acupressure at the Hugo point led to greater reduction in the duration of labor stages compared to hyoscineinfusion without imposing side-effects on mother.
+Conclusions: Overall, the implementation of acupressure at the Hugo point led to a greater reduction in the duration of labor stages compared to hyoscine infusion without imposing the side-effects on mother.